Ph.D. in School Psychology

 Students in the School Psychology Program also have a number of opportunities to develop their clinical skills with children and their families.
 Practicum course seminars focus on professional and ethical issues, as well as skills and knowledge of assessment, treatment/intervention, and consultation.
 The program emphasizes the development of cultural competence skills to effectively work with children and families from culturally and linguistically diverse backgrounds.
 Emphasis is also placed on promoting a student’s strengths and supporting all students through the problem solving model and Response to Intervention (RTI).
 Through both school-based and clinic-based practica, school psychology doctoral students have the skills and knowledge to work with children and their families, school professionals, and school systems.
 Further information about the clinical training can be found on our Clinical Training page.

-The School Psychology training program has been approved by the Education and Training Board of the American Psychological Association (see website for more information on accreditation) as well as by the National Association of School Psychologists (see website for more information).
+The School Psychology training program has been approved by the Education and Training Board of the American Psychological Association, as well as by the National Association of School Psychologists.
 Questions related to our program's APA accredited status should be directed to the Commission on Accreditation:

 Office of Program Consultation and Accreditation